Noaaan/MythicMetals/PATCHNOTES.md

   - This cool ride made out of five Palladium Ingots will keep you fireproof while riding in it
   - Functions via the "mythicmetals:grants_fire_resistance_while_riding" entity type tag
 - Added compat with Sword Blocking Mechanics
+- The Aegis and Midas Gold Swords are now present in the `#mythicmetals:swords` tag

 ## Fixes